gSchool/DNA-release-3/02-Phase-A/01_strategic_view.md

 ### !callout-success
 ## KEY TAKEAWAYS: Policy Modernization: Defense Acquisition
-* Utilizing feedback and incorporating learning initiated the development and fielding of the Adaptive Acquisition Framework (AAF) with six pathways can be utilized independently or in combination to support your unique mission and capability.
-AAF is available for your program, but existing approved acquisition strategies can be utilized as well.
+* **When determining your acquisition strategy, consider both new _and_ existing pathways.** Utilizing feedback and incorporating learning initiated the development and fielding of the **Adaptive Acquisition Framework (AAF),** six pathways that can be utilized independently or in combination to support your unique mission and capability.
+AAF is available for your program - but existing approved acquisition strategies can be utilized as well.
-* Acquisition Reform is not a new idea--changing a large enterprise like the DoD is difficult and must be supported and implemented by many.
-There is room for improvement but that does not mean throwing out the entire system, a less riskier starting point is iterating and improving the current process.
+* **Change is not always immediate and can take time.** Acquisition Reform is not a new idea - changing a large enterprise like the DoD is difficult, and must be collectively supported and implemented.
+There is certainly room for improvement, but that doesn’t mean throwing out the entire system.
+A less risky starting point is iterating and improving the current process.
-* Concepts that are critical to DevSecOps implementation are equally applicable in an acquisition context--specifically the critical **foundation of common understanding and lexicon** of the entire process to deliver capability--this extends to DoD processes.
+* **DevSecOps and acquisition are more closely aligned than you think.** Concepts  critical to DevSecOps implementation are equally applicable in an acquisition context.
+Specifically, a critical **foundation of common understanding and lexicon** for the entire process of delivering capability is essential for both DevSecOps and DoD processes.
+### !end-callout

+### !callout-secondary
+## More Details Forthcoming
+We just started to scratch the surface on some of these topics, especially the six pathways.
+Don’t worry we will dive into more details later!
 ### !end-callout

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets -->